 When kittens are born, they have blue eyes and spotted fur.
 They usually do not open their eyes for two to three weeks until they are ready to walk.
 The mother will leave for days at a time to hunt throughout the first two months of their life, yet the kittens survive well between their opportunities to suckle.
 At two months, they eat meat for the first time.
-Unfortunately, since the mother must leave for days at a time, it leaves the baby panthers very vulnerable to the multitude of things that could harm them.
+Unfortunately, since the mother must leave for days at a time, it leaves the baby panthers very vulnerable to many things that could harm them.
 Once they reach six months, their risks significantly decrease as they can defend themselves and begin to hunt.
-Before this point, their den is their primary source of safety, which is why it is essential to preserve a healthy amount of habitat for panthers to reside.
+Before this point, their den is their primary source of safety, so it is essential to preserve a healthy habitat for panthers to reside.

 Where Do The Florida Panther Live?

-Preserving forests, grasslands, and other areas that are rich in vegetation give many opportunities for the Florida Panthers to build dens, which offers these endangered animals a fighting chance of replenishing their population.
+Preserving forests, grasslands, and other areas rich in vegetation give many opportunities for the Florida Panthers to build dens, which offers these endangered animals a fighting chance of replenishing their population.

 They prefer to build a den where the palmetto thicket is tall.
 The taller the thicket, the better it serves as a shelter for the kittens against rain and sun exposure.
 As the thicket bows over, it keeps the land much cooler than places outside the den.
-When choosing the best location, they will try to find a bare, dry spot under the thickets, which is far from the sounds of people.
+When choosing the best location, they will try to find a bare, dry spot under the thickets, far from people's sounds.
 Unfortunately, these animals have gotten used to hearing human sounds.
-Since they have become accustomed to our noises, they have moved closer to us, which has put the animal in harm's way, such as being hit by vehicles or men killing them out of fear when they see them on their land.
+Since they have become accustomed to our noises, they have moved closer to us, putting the animal in harm's way, such as being hit by vehicles or men killing them out of fear when they see them on their land.

-Panthers, for the most part, are solitary animals and do not live in a pride, nor do they stay with the same mate.
-One panther needs a large area, where they can hunt and live away from other cats; this is another reason that their population has dwindled.
-Many of the territories will overlap with potential mates, but a male will not share a territory with another male.
+For the most part, Panthers are solitary animals and do not live in a pride, nor do they stay with the same mate.
+One panther needs a large area where they can hunt and live away from other cats; this is another reason their population has dwindled.
+Many territories will overlap with potential mates, but a male will not share an environment with another male.
 They will fight to the death if a cat trespasses on another's homeland.

 Males tend to have the most land at around 250 square miles, which gives a lot of potential for different mates.
-Females, who are generally more tolerant of sharing with either sex range from 70-200 square miles of land.
+Females, generally more tolerant of sharing with either sex, range from 70-200 square miles of land.

 Despite their independent spaces, they usually will live near each other.
 The older, more established Florida Panthers will live in the center.
 In contrast, the younger panthers will live on the perimeters of a habitat, putting young panthers at higher risk of being harmed since they live so close to human civilization.

 Each panther will mark its territory with markings called scat.
-Scat is a clump of leaves and earth that they urinate or defecate on.
-They will rake the leaves and ground up with their hind claws until it is at least six inches in length, which claims that land as their own.
+Scat is a clump of leaves and earth on which they urinate or defecate.
+They will rake the leaves and ground up with their hind claws until it is at least six inches in length, claiming that land as their own.

 Florida Panther Habitat